anubabajide/Data-Structures-and-Algorithms/4_algoritms_on_strings/3_kmp_and_optimized_suffix_array/2_suffix_array_long/README.md

-# Find All Occurrences of a Pattern in a String
+#  Construct the Suffix Array of a Long String

 ## Description
 The goal in this problem is to construct the suffix array of a given string again, but this time for a longer string.
 In particular, a quadratic algorithm will not fit into the time limit in this problem.
 This will require you to implement an almost linear algorithm bringing you close to the state-of-the-art algorithms for constructing suffix arrays.